ahasikos/rank_commitments/README.md

 2. gf2x https://gitlab.inria.fr/gf2x/gf2x#the-gf2x-software-library

 # Build
 You will need to provide paths to OpenSSL _root_ directory.
+Also ensure that you build libgf2x and libntl (in this order) before anything else as these two libraries are used everywhere throughout the code.

+From the terminal:
 ````
 $ mkdir build
 $ cd build